-If you are running ExtremeWare version 6.1.9:
+If you are running ExtremeWare 6.1.9b11 through ExtremeWare 6.2.2b27:

-- 1 TFTP download ExtremeWare 6.2.2 to the primary image space using the download image <ipaddress> v622b27.xtr primary command. - 2 Reboot the switch.
-The previous configuration of the switch will be preserved.
-Verify that the switch is operating as expected.
-After verification, you can configure features specific to the current version of ExtremeWare. - 3 Save the configuration to the primary space.
+- 1 TFTP download ExtremeWare 6.2.2b56 (or ExtremeWare 6.2.2b68) to the primary image space using the download image primary command. - Do not save to the secondary image space until you are certain a downgrade to the previous image is not required. - 2 Reboot the switch using the reboot command.
+The previous configuration of the switch is preserved. - 3 Verify that the switch is operating as expected.
+After verification, configure features specific to the current version of ExtremeWare. - 4 Save the configuration to the primary space.